Webbers Falls, Oklahoma: 20th century

 In 1907, Brewer's Academy opened as the first school.
-Named for Oliver Hazard Perry Brewer, a local politician who had served as the Cherokee Nation's Superintendent of Education in 1870 and 1876, and as the Board of Education President in 1881.
+It was named for Oliver Hazard Perry Brewer, a local politician who had served as the Cherokee Nation's Superintendent of Education in 1870 and 1876, and as the Board of Education President in 1881.

 The town suffered a major fire that destroyed much of the business district in 1911.
 It was rebuilt in the following year, with the new structures mostly constructed of brick.
 These still stand.

-The town got a rail line to Warner, Oklahoma in 1911 courtesy of the Webbers Falls, Shawnee and Western Railroad.
+The town got a rail line to Warner in 1911 courtesy of the Webbers Falls, Shawnee and Western Railroad.
 That railway, which connected to the Midland Valley Railroad at Warner, ceased operations in 1914, was reorganized as the Webbers Falls Railroad in 1916, but was dismantled by 1918.

-Construction in 1970 of the Webbers Falls Lock and Dam created Webbers Falls Reservoir and Robert S. Kerr Lock and Dam, created the Robert S. Kerr Reservoir, both part of the McClellan-Kerr Arkansas River Navigation System (MKARNS), operated by the U.S. Army Corps of Engineers.
+Construction in 1970 of the Webbers Falls Lock and Dam created Webbers Falls Reservoir, and construction in the same year of Robert S. Kerr Lock and Dam created the Robert S. Kerr Reservoir, both part of the McClellan–Kerr Arkansas River Navigation System (MKARNS), operated by the U.S. Army Corps of Engineers.
 It has boosted the local economy by attracting outdoor enthusiasts for recreation opportunities.
 The town population increased 57 percent between 1980 and 2000, from 461 to 726.
-However, the population declined significantly by 2010.
+However, the population had declined significantly by 2010.